oessaid/oessaid/README.md

 - **Data Science**, I've worked with all kinds of ML/DL frameworks, mostly in Python and Spark (see the intro above) but also in R (tidyverse/caret).
 I've done:
   - NER and sentiment analysis for a financial investment firm,
-  - pipelines for large scale (as in petabytes) data analysis/ML from connected cars,
+  - Pipelines for large scale (as in petabytes) data analysis/ML from connected cars,
-  - anomaly detection in supplier behaviour on a worldwide scale (again for a car manufacturer),
+  - Anomaly detection in supplier behaviour on a worldwide scale (again for a car manufacturer),
-  - clustering/NLP/recommendations for a large classified advertisements website,
+  - Clustering/NLP/recommendations for a large classified advertisements website,
-  - demand forecasting through ML for a manufacturing firm,
+  - Demand forecasting through ML for a manufacturing firm,
   - etc.

 - **Typescript/Javascript, React, Redux (and Redux Toolkit)** on the frontend.
 I've worked with Vue.js as well, but I'd rather use React.